Fatou Jeng: Personal life

+Activism

-Jeng also founded the youth lead and non-profit organization Clean Earth Gambia.
+Jeng founded the youth lead and non-profit organization Clean Earth Gambia.
 The goal of the organization is to create awareness about issues concerning the environment, most importantly climate change.
-As well as work to teach and train more than 500 school children about climate change as well as environmental issues to local communities.
+Her organization in partnership with UNICEF Gambia and the Government of the Gambia organized the first national children and youth conference on climate change producing a national climate engagement strategy.
+They work to teach and train more than 500 school children about climate change, plant over 30,000 trees, as well as address other environmental issues to local communities.

-In 2019, for the first ever UNFCC YOUNGO, the youth delegation to the Climate Negotiations, she was one of thirty people selected.
+In 2019, she was one of thirty people selected for the first ever UNFCC YOUNGO, the youth delegation to the Climate Negotiations.
 At the United Nations convention she was a driving force for policy submission on gender and climate change as well as the policy operation lead for Women and Gender.
 Also in 2019, she helped facilitate youth engagement during Africa Climate week.